oracle-livelabs/security/oracle-universal-authenticator/authenticate-with-oua/authenticate-with-oua.md

 15. If this is the first accessing Chrome, you must enable the OUA browser plugin.
 Click the 3-dots (located at the top right corner of the browser window) and select Extensions -> Manage Extensions.
 In the Manage Extensions page click in the Enable switch under the Oracle Universal Authenticator tile.

-16. If the OUA plugin is enable, proceed to test SSO with OAM protected applications.
+16. If the OUA plugin is enabled, proceed to test SSO with OAM protected applications.
     E.g. open a new tab in the browser and enter the following URL:

     ```